Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

-But whether you go for the entry-level Google Pixel 3a or the Pixel 4 or Pixel 4XL, one thing is for sure: You can take some killer photos.
-While the iPhone 11 Pro piles on accolades, we still think that for the money, the Pixel takes some of the best photos with little help or editing.
+But whether you go for the entry-level Pixel 5a for just $299 or splurge for the brand new Pixel 6 Pro for $899, one thing is for sure: You can take some killer photos.
+While the new iPhone 13 Pro piles on accolades, we still think that for the money, the Pixel takes some of the best photos with little help or editing.

 Here’s an unaltered shot from the Imperial Palace in Tokyo, Japan.

 And another of Muscat, Oman using the Pixel’s outstanding “Night Sight” mode.

 And here’s another from Singapore’s famous Gardens by the Bay.